Weathering Life’s Storms

 You want all the stability you can get when everything around you is heaving.
 For some people, the anchor will be religion.
 Going to church or praying frequently can be an important stabilising act.

-Having a routine is another stabilising factor.
-This could take the form of daily exercise, journalling every night, visiting the hospital at a certain time, or making a phone call to a friend at night to give an update.
+Having a routine is another possible anchor.
+This could take the form of daily exercise, journalling every night, or making a regular phone call to a friend at night.

 This is not a good time to make other changes in your life, though you may be tempted to as a means of escaping the current situation.
 Don’t change jobs, move house, start drinking, get married, get divorced, or have another child.
 Do yourself a favour and deal with just one thing at a time.